When multiple users in your site need the same permissions or restrictions, you can add them to a group for easier management.

 - Do either of the following:

-- Choose the Create Group button at the top-right of the page to create a new group.
+- Choose > Create a group in the sidebar to create a new group.

 - Select a group to add or remove users, edit it, or delete it.